eden-network/tx-explain/README.md

 - Customize the analysis by providing an optional system prompt
 - Configure various parameters such as delay time between API requests, maximum concurrent connections, and function calls to skip
 - Store simulated transaction data and analysis results in a Google Cloud Storage bucket
+- Run the project in batch mode or server mode for different use cases

 ## Prerequisites